BrunoEze16/BrunoEze16/README.md

-# 👋 Hi, I'm Juan Pérez
+# 👋 Hi, I'm Bruno Schiozzi

 🎓 I’m a junior frontend developer with a background in software development and a passion for creating clean, responsive websites.